Nuclear Death

 Nuclear Death was an American death metal band formed in 1986 in Phoenix, Arizona.
-They were a very early example of a band in the extreme metal genre with a female vocalist, Lori Bravo.
+They were an early example of an extreme metal band with a female vocalist, Lori Bravo.

 Their style, which drummer Joel Whitfield described as "deathrashardcorextreme music", was compared to bands like Repulsion and Scum-era Napalm Death.

 History

-Nuclear Death were formed on March 23, 1986, by Lori Bravo (vocals, bass guitar), Phil Hampson (guitar), and Joel Whitfield (drums) while they were in high school.
+Lori Bravo (bass guitar), Phil Hampson (guitar), and Joel Whitfield (drums) formed Nuclear Death on March 23, 1986, while they were in high school.
 Nuclear Death cited Venom, Motörhead, The Plasmatics, Witchfinder General, and Discharge as their influences.
 Their first demo, Wake Me When I'm Dead, was released later that same year, receiving positive reviews from American and overseas zines.
-They were notable as at the time very few death metal artists had female singers.
+At the time, few death metal artists had female singers.
 Their second demo, Welcome to the Minds of the Morbid, followed in 1987, on the back of which Nuclear Death signed a contract with Richard Campos from Wild Rags, a record label, fanzine and record dealer in California.

-In 1991, the band released their more controversial work, entitled Carrion for Worm, containing many songs considered to be in bad taste, such as "The Human Seed", "Lurker in the Closet: A 'Fairy' Tale", and "Greenflies".
-Carrion for Worm featured vocals by Chris Reifert, singer from popular death metal band Autopsy, on two songs, "Cathedral of Sleep" and "Vampirism".
+In 1991, the band released the controversial album Carrion for Worm, containing songs considered distasteful, such as "The Human Seed", "Lurker in the Closet: A 'Fairy' Tale", and "Greenflies".
+Carrion for Worm featured vocals by Chris Reifert, from death metal band Autopsy, on two songs, "Cathedral of Sleep" and "Vampirism".

-On May 23, 1992, Nuclear Death played a notorious concert in Puerto Rico, with label partners Impetigo.
-Later that year they released For Our Dead, a four-track single containing a rerecorded version of 1987's "The Third Antichrist" from Welcome to the Minds of the Morbid.
+On May 23, 1992, Nuclear Death played a show in Puerto Rico with label partners Impetigo.
+Later that year, they released For Our Dead, a four-track single containing a rerecorded version of 1987's "The Third Antichrist" from Welcome to the Minds of the Morbid.

-After the break-up of Nuclear Death, Lori went on to form a new band, Raped, in 2002.
-Joel Whitfield joined Eroticide in 1991.
-After leaving the band in 1992, Phil was in Eroticide (1996 to 1998), and Whorror (2000 to 2002).
-In late 2013, Phil started Feral Viscera.
-He currently continues to record as Feral Viscera, but as of January 2016 decided to re-form Whorror (along with original vocalist Donn Sullivan and original drummer, Mike Wyatt (Genocaust).
+After the break-up of Nuclear Death, Bravo formed the band Raped in 2002.
+Whitfield joined Eroticide in 1991.
+After leaving the band in 1992, Hampson was in Eroticide (1996 to 1998), and Whorror (2000 to 2002).
+In late 2013, Hampson started Feral Viscera.
+He continues to record as Feral Viscera, but as of January 2016, reformed Whorror along with original vocalist Donn Sullivan and original drummer Mike Wyatt (Genocaust).